We Speak on Operations, Organizational Design,

 - Environmental and ethical costs rarely discussed

-- Questions that reveal vendor knowledge
+- Questions that reveal vendor knowledge gaps

 Key Themes- Whose definitions of success count?